Jinglesnowybell/ASG1/README.md

 My Image Galleries also do not individually move but instead take turns between each gallery to automatically scroll through in the website.

 # Credits
+# Content
+The annotations for codes are copied from W3School.
 # Media
 The photos used in this site were obtained from https://www.vectorstock.com/royalty-free-vector/random-organic-shapes-vector-37372578.
 # Acknowledgements